John Lee Mahin: World War II

+Mahin served as a lieutenant in the U.S. Army Air Forces with Clark Gable.
 While serving during World War II, Mahin wrote Combat America (1943), narrated by Gable.

+Post-war

-After the war, Mahin did uncredited work on Adventure (1945) for Gable and Fleming, The Yearling (1946) and The Beginning or the End (1947).
+After the war, Mahin did uncredited work on Adventure (1945) for Gable and Fleming, which the writer called "Pretty bad.
+Very mystical thing.
+Made a lot of money because it was his first picture since the war."
+He also worked on The Yearling (1946) and The Beginning or the End (1947).
 He wrote The Risen Soldier, a biopic of Cardinal Spellman to star Van Johnson that was not used.

 20th Century Fox

 Over at 20th Century Fox he did That Wonderful Urge (1948), Down to the Sea in Ships (1949), Love That Brute (1950) and Panic in the Streets (1950).

 Louis B Mayer

 When Louis B. Mayer left MGM, Mahin went with him.
 Mayer put Mahin under personal contract, and would loan him out to studios, including MGM.
+Mahin called Mayer "the best agent I ever had.
+Whatever pictures I did after he left, he guaranteed me so much, and he’d lend me out at a big profit.
+He’d take 20 percent, and he’d still make more than I’d make.
+People would send me things, I'd knock wood, and they’d send me more things."

 Mahin wrote the screenplay for Show Boat (1951), the Technicolor remake of the noted 1927 stage musical, which had previously been filmed in 1936.
 According to musical theatre historian Miles Kreuger in his book, Show Boat: The History of a Classic American Musical, Mahin retained most of the basic structure of the storyline, but little of Oscar Hammerstein II's stage dialogue, preferring to create his own.
 According to Kreuger, Mahin and producer Arthur Freed introduced the plot device of keeping the lovers Magnolia Hawks and Gaylord Ravenal young to the end, rather than having a passage that showed them forty years older, as in the original stage musical.

 He wrote Quo Vadis (1951) for MGM and My Son John (1952) for Leo McCarey.
 He redid his Red Dust script as Mogambo (1953) for Gable and John Ford, and worked on another melodrama in the tropics, Elephant Walk (1954).

 In 1955 a play he wrote with Patsy Ruth Miller, Don Ella, played at UCLA.

 Mahin wrote Lucy Gallant (1955), The Bad Seed (1956) for LeRoy, Heaven Knows, Mr. Allison (1957) for John Huston, and No Time for Sergeants (1958) for LeRoy.
 Heaven Knows, Mr Allison earned him another Oscar nomination.

 Mahin adapted Paint Your Wagon for Mayer but plans to film it were dropped when Mayer died.
 (It would be filmed in 1969 with a fresh script.)
 Mahin did do some uncredited work on the Cinerama film, South Seas Adventure (1958).